DontShaveTheYak/cloud-radar/examples/unit/conditions/README.md

     assert main_queue.get_property_value("RedrivePolicy") == ''
 ```

-Or inversly that it was set and referenced the correct target queue:
+Or inversely that it was set and referenced the correct target queue:
 ```python
     # When the second queue is being created, the SQSQueue should have a
     # redrive policy set referring to it